CakeLancelot/HeroesExtension/README.md

 # Setup
 > This guide assumes you already have a working SmartFoxServer2X installation.
 > If you don't, there's a decent guide available [here](http://docs2x.smartfoxserver.com/GettingStarted/installation).
-1. Either build the project yourself, or head to the releases page and grab HeroesExtension.jar.
+1. Either build the project yourself, or head to the releases page and grab HeroesZoneExtension.jar.
-2. In your SFS2X directory, drop HeroesExtension.jar into `extensions/Heroes`.
+2. In your SFS2X directory, drop HeroesZoneExtension.jar into `extensions/Heroes`.
 Create the folder if it doesn't exist yet.
 3. Download the game's definition files (see [here](deploy/definitions/README.md) for instructions), then copy the `definitions` directory to `extensions/Heroes`.
 4. Head to the SFS2X admin tool, and create a new zone: name it `Heroes`.
 Inside the zone, make sure you have a default "lobby" room.
 5. For the zone's extension, select `Heroes` for the name, `JAVA` as the type, and `net.cakelancelot.heroes.extension.HeroesZoneExtension` as the main class. **Do not configure extensions on a per-room basis!**